toniebox-reverse-engineering/hackiebox_cfw/README.md

 ## Compiling
 ### Preface
-Currently building only works with Windows.
-Linux doesn't work on a x64 only system.
+Building works on Windows, macOS and Linux.
 You should prepare the toniebox with the [sd bootloader](https://github.com/toniebox-reverse-engineering/hackiebox_cfw/wiki/Custom-bootloader) to load the cfw from your sd card.
 ### Prerequisite
 #### Energia